Start of A New Global Movement

 Males Can Be Ignored

-As you understand from the above discussion, that P&G (and for that matter any consumer goods company) doesn’t really care what you men think about their brand or want to boycott their products.
+As you understand from the above discussion, that P&G (and for that matter any consumer goods company like HUL) doesn’t really care what you think about their brand or want to boycott their products.
 Women in your household may still be proud of P&G products and will continue to buy those.
-Even when you see a family went for shopping men only take products that their wife says.
-So, unless men start going to the shopping mall and purchase all household items on their own (even after all the days of hard work), men have no chance of getting heard by these (feminized) brands.
+If you as a woman is hurt by the Gillette ad (as men in your house may be awesome etc.) or by the Surf Excel ad – even that doesn’t matter.
+There are others who like these ads and they will prove how wrong you are.